How to handle difficult low-carb cases

 - Be patient.
 This will almost completely resolve with two weeks.
 Encourage patients to start fasting during a non-stressful time.

 - Take an Epsom salt bath or foot soak in the evening before bed.
-Transdermal magnesium will have a much more rapid effect than the oral supplementation.
+Transdermal magnesium will have a much more rapid effect than oral supplementation.
 It can also have other calming and stress reducing effects on the patient.

 - Drinking large quantities of broth or coffee, particularly during a fast.

-Nausea may be caused by a lack of salt and water or by a sudden and significant increase in fat consumption, especially in someone used to eating a very low fat diet.
+Nausea may be caused by a lack of salt and water or by a sudden and significant increase in fat consumption, especially in someone used to eating a very low-fat diet.

 A change in medication, such as adding metformin, can cause nausea.
 Exogenous ketone supplements and MCT oil may also cause nausea in some people.

-If your patients experience nausea and are diabetic, check their blood glucose and ketone levels.
+Importantly, if your patients experience nausea and are diabetic, check their blood glucose and ketone levels.

 12. Hair loss